When mum Lindsay found a suicide note from her eight-year-old son, she didn’t know which way to turn.

 “Sheree has worked on her gross motor skills so she now walks better, doesn’t fall over and she can even catch balls!
 She is now happy to sit down and write.
 The icing on the cake for me was when our daughter stood up in school and received a gold book and certificate in assembly for her huge improvement in all subjects for handwriting, focus and concentration.
 I am just so proud of her.”

-If you feel your child needs extra help, Sunflower can help.
-Call: 01483 531498 or email: firstname.lastname@example.org The charity provides bursaries for families that need financial help.
+If you feel your child needs extra support, contact Sunflower : 01483 531498 or email: firstname.lastname@example.org The charity provides bursaries for families that need financial help.